 5 top trends in digital storytelling for luxury

-Digital, and mobile in particular, drives new content consumption patterns.
+Digital, through mobile in particular, drives new content consumption patterns.
 Let’s see how the new digital journey is transforming the art of storytelling.

 1. Content snacking: storytelling in micro-moments